ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/constructor-injection/member-binding.md

 }
 ```

-This is all done via implementations of the @Rezolver.IMemberBindingBehaviour interface - of which there is currently one
+This is all done via implementations of the @Rezolver.IMemberBindingBehaviour interface - of which there are a few implementations
-implementation - @Rezolver.DefaultMemberBindingBehaviour.
+supplied by Rezolver, which can be found in the @Rezolver.MemberBindingBehaviour static class:

+1. **@Rezolver.MemberBindingBehaviour.BindNone**: prevents binding of any field or properties (implemented by <xref:Rezolver.BindNoMembersBehaviour>)
+2. **@Rezolver.MemberBindingBehaviour.BindAll**: binds all publicly writeable properties and fields to values from the container, even
+if the container doesn't have a registration for the member's type.
+Implemented by an instance of @Rezolver.BindAllMembersBindingBehaviour.
+3. **@Rezolver.MemberBindingBehaviour.BindProperties**: binds only publicly writeable properties to values from the container.
+Fields are
+ignored.
+Implemented by an instance of @Rezolver.BindPublicPropertiesBehaviour.
+4. **@Rezolver.MemberBindingBehaviour.BindFields**: binds only public fields to values from the container.
+Properties are
+ignored.
+Implemented by an instance of @Rezolver.BindPublicFieldsBehaviour.

 Almost all of the ways in which you can create @Rezolver.Targets.ConstructorTarget
 (factory methods, registration methods, constructors etc) will also accept a @Rezolver.IMemberBindingBehaviour with which to enable
 member injection if you want to.

-> [!WARNING]
-> @Rezolver.DefaultMemberBindingBehaviour will be renamed to `AllMembersBindingBehaviour` in 1.2, and might also
-> go into a child namespace - e.g. `Rezolver.MemberBindingBehaviours`.

-@Rezolver.DefaultMemberBindingBehaviour automatically binds all ***publicly writeable*** properties and fields on the type being constructed
-with values from the container when resolved - *regardless* of whether the required services exist in the container.

 * * *